AshknMrd/moradi2025rai/Readme.md

 **Conclusion:** FL enhanced the performance and generalizability of MRI prostate segmentation and csPCa detection compared with local models and optimizing its configuration further improved the lesion detection score, from 0.72±0.06 to 0.74±0.06 (P≤0.01).

 ## Installation:
 Clone the entire repository to your local system, and then install the environment using the `.yml` file: `conda env create -f environment.yml`.
 Next, install the pipelines developed by the PI-CAI Grand Challenge organizers for data conversion (DICOM Archive → MHA Archive, MHA Archive → nnU-Net Raw Data Archive).
-Details for data conversion and evaluation, following the PI-CAI Grand Challenge guidelines, are provided in [`picai_prep`](https://github.com/DIAGNijmegen/picai_prep) and [`picai_eval`](https://github.com/DIAGNijmegen/picai_eval), respectively.
-Then, the modified version of the nnUNet codebase ([version 1.7.0](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1)) and Flower must be installed:
+Details for data conversion and evaluation for the Detection task, following the PI-CAI Grand Challenge guidelines, are provided in [`picai_prep`](https://github.com/DIAGNijmegen/picai_prep) and [`picai_eval`](https://github.com/DIAGNijmegen/picai_eval), respectively.
+For the segmentation task, the Dice score, relative volume difference, and HD95 distance are used as evaluation metrics.
+The modified version of the nnUNet codebase ([version 1.7.0](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1)) and Flower must be also installed:

 ```bash
 cd nnUNet